department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/launch-playbook/checklist.md

   - [ ] Collaborate with Backend on Error Handling
   - [ ] Investigate  the common area for error types
   - [ ] Define or reference a known resource
+- [ ] For PRs: first review internally with FE or another engineer before the FE Team
+  - [ ] Once internally reviewed, share with the FE Review Team at the VSP (team name?)
+  - [ ] Ensure that feature flags are set approriately to be toggled
 ### Security
 - [ ] Establish who among VSP we should talk to about Security Reviews
   - [ ] What is the review process?
 ### Testing
 - [ ] Create a test plan from an overall engineering perspective
   - [ ] Build, test, audits (508, content, security, etc) in a feedback loop
 - [ ] Develop testing infrastructure, refer to established documentation

 ## Analytics
 - [ ] Confirm that the new feature/product is stable and visible in staging.va.gov
 - [ ] Engage with the Analytics Team about what is to be launched

 ## Support
 - [ ] Does the Call Center have documentation?